wtnabe/example-cnbp-node-ruby/README.md

-## An example repos for Vite and Sinatra app with Cloud Native Buildpacks
+## An example repo for Vite and Sinatra app with Cloud Native Buildpacks

 ### Prerequisite